It’s beginning to look a lot like Christmas in these tasty Delaware spaces decorated for a festive holiday.

 This popular Milford restaurant is the perfect place for dinner during the holidays, thanks to owner Lisa Johnson’s eye for detail.

-Johnson, who owns Benvenuto with her husband, Walter “Pancho” Johnson, has carefully decorated the dining areas, named for areas in Italy.
+Johnson, who owns Benvenuto with her husband, Walton “Pancho” Johnson, has carefully decorated the dining areas, named for areas in Italy.

 There are shimmering Christmas trees, boughs of evergreen, flickering candles and tasteful touches of holiday red.